1918–1919 United Kingdom police strikes

-The 1918–19 British police strikes in the United Kingdom resulted in the British government putting before Parliament its proposals for a Police Act, which established the Police Federation of England and Wales as the representative body for the police.
+The 1918–19 British police strikes in the United Kingdom resulted in the British government putting before Parliament its proposals for a Police Act, which established the Police Federation of England and Wales and Scottish Police Federation as the representative bodies for the police.
 The Act barred police from belonging to a trade union or affiliating with any other trade union body.
 This Act, drafted and passed into law, was passed in response to the formation of the National Union of Police and Prison Officers (NUPPO).
 A successful police strike in 1918 and another strike in June 1919 led to the suppression of the union by the government.
 On 1 August 1919, the Police Act 1919 passed into law.
 Only token opposition from a minority of Labour Members of Parliament was voiced in Parliament.

 Preliminaries

 Formation of NUPPO

 In 1870, police in Newcastle upon Tyne were recorded as 'in dispute' with their local Watch Committee over conditions of work and low pay, though they did not withdraw from duty.
 This was followed by two Metropolitan Police strikes in 1872 and 1890.
 Union formation grew in the early 20th-century and an anonymous letter in the September 1913 issue of the Police Review announced that a police union was being formed.
 Rank-and-file officers began secretly joining the union.
 The police immediately dismissed anyone found to be a member.
 But the fledgling union appealed to the rank and file, and membership increased.
 On the eve of the 1918 strike, NUPPO claimed a membership of 10,000 out of an overall strength of 12,000 in the Metropolitan Police.

 Commissioner Sir Edward Henry responded by issuing an official police order banning the union and promising instant dismissal to anyone found to be associated with it.
 The national government also announced its opposition.
 The Home Secretary and the Commissioner believed that the threats of dismissal from the force and loss of pension rights would be an adequate deterrent.
-But, by August 1918 the Metropolitan Police went on strike.
+But by August 1918 the Metropolitan Police went on strike.